simpleanalytics/docs/_docs/55_events/01-introduction.md

 > **Developers:** place this script in the `<head>` or top part of your `<body>` in your html.

 This little snippet creates a simple function called `sa`.
-After that it loads the Simple Analytics script asynchronously (it does not have an effect on your page load).
+After that it loads the Simple Analytics script asynchronously (it does not have any effect on your page load).

 ## `sa`-function